+Figure 3.
+Foliage of Silver Buttonwood.

+Other

-Roots: surface roots are usually not a problem Winter interest: no special winter interest Outstanding tree: not particularly outstanding Invasive potential: little, if any, potential at this time Pest resistance: no pests are normally seen on the tree
+Roots: surface roots are usually not a problem Winter interest: no special winter interest Outstanding tree: tree has outstanding ornamental features and could be planted more Invasive potential: little, if any, potential at this time Pest resistance: no pests are normally seen on the tree

 USE AND MANAGEMENT

-Capable of reaching a height of 40 feet with a 20foot spread, Buttonwood is often seen as a small, somewhat asymmetrical shrub but is ideal for use as a screen, clipped hedge, or specimen planting.
-The species is less common and grows taller than the Silver Buttonwood.
+Capable of reaching a height of 40 feet with a 20foot spread, Silver Buttonwood is often seen as a small, somewhat asymmetrical shrub but is ideal for use as a screen, clipped hedge, or specimen planting.
 Due to the attractive bark and soft foliage, a multistemmed specimen can make a nice patio or street tree.
-Planted in the open as a tree, Buttonwood will grow to about 20 to 25 feet tall and wide, and will often take on a picturesque, contorted appearance when exposed to constant seashore winds, creating an attractive specimen.
+Planted in the open as a tree, Silver Buttonwood will grow to about 15 to 20 feet tall and will often take on a picturesque, contorted appearance when exposed to constant seashore winds, creating an attractive specimen.
 The crown is more symmetrical 1/2 mile or more from the coast or on the inland side of a tall ocean-front building.
-The wood of Buttonwood was formerly used for firewood, cabinetwork, and charcoal making and is very strong.
+The wood of Silver Buttonwood was formerly used for firewood, cabinetwork, and charcoal making and is very strong.
 It is an ideal wood for smoking meats and fish.
-Included or embedded bark often develops in major branch crotches, but the strong wood appears to compensate for this potential defect.
-Trees are tough and long-lasting in the landscape.

-A Florida native, Buttonwood is ideal for seaside plantings as it is highly tolerant of full sun, sandy soils, and salty conditions.
+A Florida native, Silver Buttonwood is ideal for seaside plantings as it is highly tolerant of full sun, sandy soils, and salty conditions.
 It also tolerates brackish areas and alkaline soils, thriving in the broken shade and wet soils of hammocks.
 This is a tough tree!
 It withstands the rigors of urban conditions very well and makes a durable street or parking lot tree.
 Due to its small size, plant on 15-foot centers to form a closed canopy along a street.
-Purchase single-trunked trees for street and parking lot plantings.
+Purchase singletrunked trees for street and parking lot plantings.

 The cultivar 'Mombo' has a dense crown and may be smaller than the species, 15 to 20 feet tall.
+Conocarpus erectus (Buttonwood) has green leaves and is a somewhat larger tree with a vase-like shape.

+Propagation of Silver Buttonwood is by seed.

+Pests

+Sucking insect secretions will result in problems with sooty mold on trees inland from the coast.

+Diseases

+No diseases are of major concern.